lilyinstarlight/MCP/README.md

 ```
 The setup script will ask a few questions about your system then automatically install the files.
 It additionally creates the folders specified in `config.py` if they don't exist.
 The administrator user has access to all of the servers and to the administration interface.

 Start the daemon using the init system specified in the setup script.
 If no init system was specified, start the daemon by running `armaadmin` as root.
-Theoretically, the daemon could run as a non-root user, but running the servers as a different user would most likely not work, the HTTP port would need to be greater than 1024, and server creation may not work.

 ###Creating a server###
 Open a web browser to `http://localhost/` or the address specified in `config.py`.
 Login as the administrator user then click `Administration`. ***How to make a server***